VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up binding descriptions.md

 Tags: [[vulkan]] [[vulkan buffer]]
 # Setting up binding descriptions

-The first to do once you've set up the [[Setting up vertex buffer data]] you create vertex binding descriptions.
+The first to do once you've set up the [[Setting up vertex buffer data]] you create vertex binding descriptions within a shader and have the data for the vertex shader [[Setting up vertex buffer data]]
 ```c++
 static VkVertexInputBindingDescription getBindingDescriptions()
 {